-This is the heart and soul of customer advocacy.
-By making your customers your brand’s biggest champions and cheerleaders, you’ll not only have a leg up on the competition—as loyal customers don’t often stray—but also will be able to funnel all of that love into creating a better overall customer experience that leads to happy customers over and over again.
+By making your customers your brand’s biggest fans, you’ll not only have a leg up on the competition—as loyal customers don’t often stray—but also will be able to funnel all of that love into creating a better overall customer experience that leads to happy customers over and over again.
 Here we'll explain what customer advocacy is and why it’s so important for your business.

 Obviously, if that first interaction wasn’t a positive one, then you probably lost a customer right off the bat—which is an entirely separate beast that we won’t tackle in this article.
 Our focus here is on happy customers and how they can be a lever for your business’s long-term success.